dapplink-labs/l2fp-contracts/README.md

   </a>
 </div>

-## 1.Finality Provider Contracts for evm layer2
+## 1.Finality Provider Contracts for layer2

-l2fp-contracts is a finality bls signature verify and submit stateroot to layer2's contracts in Ethereum(layer1),
+l2fp-contracts is a collection of contracts for managing nodes and verifying BLS signatures in an L2 fast finality network.
+It receives aggregated signature verifications from Finality Providers in the Babylon and Symbiotic networks to ensure the finality of the network.

 ## 2.Usage